CAHSD

 GEORGE BALAN

-STATEWIDE CHAIR
+STATEWIDE PRESIDENT

 George Balan (gbalan@cahsdems.org), a senior at Miramonte High School, serves as Chair of the California High School Democrats.
 Based in the Bay Area, George previously served as Finance Director and has since begun his second term as Chair.
 Appointed to the California Department of Education’s LGBTQ+ Task Force last year, George has worked consistently to uplift traditionally underrepresented voices.
 Aside from his political advocacy, George has achieved recognition as a State Finalist in Congressional Debate, a Stanford Finalist in Extemporaneous Speech, and as a three-time National Tournament Qualifier.
 George is enthusiastic about driving meaningful change within the California High School Democrats and is committed to building the next generation of advocates.